Anyone can set resolutions. Keeping them is the hard part.

 Step 2: Write Your Resolutions Somewhere Obvious

-You’ve already written down your resolutions in Step 1, but to make sure you see them every day, rewrite them on the first page of your Rocketbook notebook.
-You’ll flip past them every time you go to take notes which will be a constant reminder that you need to hit the gym, apply for jobs, or buy a part for your time machine (we still don’t support that last idea, by the way).
+You’ve already written down your resolutions in Step 1, but make sure you see them every day.
+One option is to scan your Rocketbook Panda Planner and set your goal pages as the background to your computer or phone.
+You’ll be forced to look at your resolutions which will be a constant reminder that you need to hit the gym, apply for jobs, or buy a part for your time machine (we still don’t support that last idea, by the way).

 Step 3: Make an Action Plan